History of the Staten Island Railway: Service scaledowns, discontinuation of South and North Shore lines, and the end of B&O operation: 1947–1971

-Final grade-crossing elimination: 1960–1964
+Final grade-crossing elimination (accidents/incidents): 1960–1964

-On November 7, 1960, an accident took place at the grade crossing at North Railroad Avenue and Bancroft Avenue, four blocks away from the New Dorp station.
-An eight-year-old girl was killed and 31 children were injured as a train struck a crowded school bus as it was about to exit the crossing.
-A grand jury had ordered the closure of this crossing and 12 others along this stretch of the line, after a train killed a high-school girl at a crossing eight blocks away in December 1959.
-The railroad had been given an extension of time so it could install gates.
-On November 10, 1960, Staten Island Borough President Albert Maniscalco ordered the closure of this grade crossing and announced that he expected work on eliminating the grade crossing to begin the following year.
+On November 7, 1960, an eight-year-old girl was killed and 31 children were injured when a train struck a crowded school bus as it was about to exit the crossing.
+A grand jury had previously ordered the closure of this crossing and 12 others along this stretch of the line, after a train killed a high-school girl at a crossing eight blocks away in December 1959.
+As a result, Staten Island Borough President Albert Maniscalco ordered the closure of this grade crossing on November 10, 1960, and announced he expected work to begin the following year.

 On August 29, 1964, the PSC approved a $10,923,000 project to eliminate the last remaining grade-crossings on the line between the Jefferson Avenue and Grant City stations.
 As part of the project, new platforms and station buildings were built at New Dorp and Grant City, and new platforms were built at Jefferson Avenue.
-To eliminate the grade crossing, the line was raised on an embankment for part of the way and was depressed into an open cut for the rest.
-To avoid interfering with train service, a temporary track was constructed to the east of the original line and a new, crossing-free line was constructed upon the original right of way.

-Following the 1964 opening of the Verrazzano-Narrows Bridge, which directly connected Staten Island with the rest of the city by road, ridership on the SIRT, which had been steadily increasing at a rate of 300,000 a year in the early 1960s, increasing 34 percent between 1960 and 1964, precipitously declined.
-Annual ridership decreased from 6.4 million in 1964 to 5.7 million in 1965.
-The previous ridership growth had been despite increasing car ownership.